 With nine distinct cooking functions, the Duo Plus handles everything from pressure cooking and slow cooking to yogurt making and sterilizing.
 Its “Plus” designation comes from upgraded features compared to the standard Duo, including an improved display and additional cooking presets.

-- Large capacity: 8-quart size ideal for families and batch cooking
+- 8-quart size ideal for families and batch cooking

-- User-friendly interface: Easy-to-read blue LCD display with status indicators
+- Easy-to-read blue LCD display with status indicators

-- 15 one-touch cooking presets: Simplified preparation of common dishes
+- 15 one-touch cooking presets for common dishes

-- Customizable settings: Adjust time, temperature, and pressure level
+- Adjust time, temperature, and pressure level to your preferences

 Specifications